merenlab/anvio.org/tutorials/scaling-up/index.md

  - Metagenomics read recruitment.
 How to download and use publicly available metagenomes and perform read recruitment analysis on your genome of interest or more!

 {:.notice}
-This tutorial was made with anvio v8.
+This tutorial was made for anvio v9-dev (will work for older versions, with minor differences, [like this one](https://github.com/merenlab/anvio/commit/c1ae56885f10b7548895ee037f959ead6755f630)).

 <details markdown="1"><summary>Show/Hide A faster version of this tutorial</summary>
 If you are following this tutorial and you fall into one of these categories: